 For more information on the fascinating story of the Peashooters in Guatemala, author Mario Overall has written an excellent article for the Latin American Aviation Historical Society (LAAHS) which can be read here.

-To help keep the Boeing P-26 Peashooter and other aircraft at Planes of Fame flying, visit https://planesoffame.org/For more information about the Hangar Talk and Flying Demo of the Boeing P-26A Peashooter, click HERE.
+To help keep the Boeing P-26 Peashooter and other aircraft at Planes of Fame flying, visit https://planesoffame.org/.
+For more information about the Hangar Talk and Flying Demo of the Boeing P-26A Peashooter, click HERE.

-Raised in Fullerton, California, Adam is pursuing a Bachelor's degree in History.
+Raised in Fullerton, California, Adam has earned a bachelor's degree in history and is now pursuing his master's in the same field.
 Fascinated by aviation history from a young age, he has visited numerous air museums across the United States, including the National Air and Space Museum and the San Diego Air and Space Museum.
 He volunteers at the Planes of Fame Air Museum in Chino as a docent and researcher, gaining hands-on experience with aircraft maintenance.
 Known for his encyclopedic knowledge of aviation history, he is particularly interested in the stories of individual aircraft and their postwar journeys.
 Active in online aviation communities, he shares his work widely and seeks further opportunities in the field.